-Where the schedule varies from week to week, a weekly average of the hours worked over the 12 weeks prior to the beginning of the leave period is used to calculate the employee's normal workweek.
+Where the schedule varies from week to week to such an extent that the employer is unable to determine with any certainty the number of hours the employee would have worked, a weekly average of the hours scheduled over the 12 months prior to the beginning of the leave period is used to calculate the employee's leave entitlement.

-- 12. How can an Appointing Authority determine if a request for leave is a FMLA qualifying leave? - a) An employee requesting leave shall be asked the question, "Is the request for paid or unpaid time off for the purpose of an FMLA qualifying event (yes) (no)?" - b) If an employee requests a leave prior to completing a request for leave slip, a supervisor may ask the reason for the leave.
-The supervisor will ask for this information solely for the purpose of determining whether the leave is FMLA qualifying and/or if under the terms of the State's contracts or compensation plans an employee is eligible for paid or unpaid time off - 13.
-How can an employee determine if his or her request for time off qualifies under FMLA? - a) Notices explaining the Act's provisions and providing information concerning the procedures for filing complaints of violations of the Act shall be posted in conspicuous places at the worksite. - b) An employee may ask his or her supervisor, contact the personnel office or their union to ask questions concerning the employee's rights and responsibilities under the FMLA. - 14.
-Can an FMLA qualifying leave extend an employee's period of employment?
+- 14. How can an Appointing Authority determine if a request for leave is a FMLA qualifying leave? - a) An employee requesting leave shall be asked the question, "Is the request for paid or unpaid time off for the purpose of an FMLA qualifying event (yes) (no)?"
+An employee giving notice of the need for FMLA leave must explain the reasons for the needed leave so as to allow the Appointing Authority to determine whether it is qualifying. - b) If an employee requests a leave prior to completing a request for leave slip, a supervisor may ask the reason for the leave.
+The supervisor will ask for this information solely for the purpose of determining whether the leave is FMLA qualifying and/or if under the terms of the State's contracts or compensation plans an employee is eligible for paid or unpaid time off. - c) If the employee fails to explain the reason, leave may be denied. - 15.
+How can an employee determine if his or her request for time off qualifies under FMLA? - a) Notices explaining the Act's provisions and providing information concerning the procedures for filing complaints of violations of the Act shall be posted in conspicuous places at the worksite. - b) An employee may ask his or her supervisor, contact the personnel office or their union to ask questions concerning the employee's rights and responsibilities under the FMLA.

+16. Can an FMLA qualifying leave extend an employee's period of employment?